What blogging means to me

 Then there are days I share my caregiver experiences.
 In the earlier days, I would write these as a solitary person, but now I am aware that I have, willy-nilly, become someone sharing these and ending up exposing other caregivers and non-caregivers to what my caregiving has been like.
 It is difficult to remain honest and not succumb to whitewashing my mistakes, and also difficult to maintain a perspective and balance so as not to skew the picture to be too whiny or Pollyanna-ish.
 Memories tire, especially as I am trying to narrate them not in an “it’s all fine now” but also trying to synchronize to how it was back then.
 I find that many people who have reached a point of peace with respect to caregiving often diminish the struggles they faced when they talk of the past.
 If you ask them about the past problems, they say, oh, it doesn’t matter.
 But those problems did matter back in the days when they happened.
 And there are enough caregivers facing those problems right now, and these persons would feel less lonely if they learn that they are not the only persons to face such problems.

-A lot of my life now is not about actual caregiving, but about supporting other caregivers and even supporting concerned persons who want to help caregivers.
+A lot of my life now is about supporting other caregivers and even supporting concerned persons who want to help caregivers.
 This ends up in my blogs, too, where I start sharing my perspectives gained from my contact with so many other caregivers, and even with concerned volunteers, and it is a relief to articulate my experiences and thoughts, and even to sometimes try and structure them to make them usable for others.

 And then, last year, I tried using blogs for something very different.
 I used blogging as an online work journal to sort my thoughts about an area that deeply concerned me.
 My decision to post weekly blogs as I went through what I call my Adventures in Hindi kept me on my toes and made me more careful in my thinking and investigation.
 All through those four weeks, I felt I was in a working environment again, focused, sharing, committed to understand and explain.
 And at the end, when I reached my own decision on a specific way forward, I was much more comfortable with it than I would have been otherwise. (the first part of the 4-part blogpost is here: Adventures in Hindi Part 1: A mother-tongue fading behind a veil)